transparency-treasury/developer-hub/explore.md

 | apiKey | Yes | | string | Your developer API key. |
 | admin_id | Yes | | string | Administrative ID of the element to retrieve from the list data registry elements call.
 Changes on data load. |

+* Constraints

+There are no business rule constraints for this service.

+* Outputs

+* Examples

+* The following example would return the single instance details:
+  `../registry/businessrule?apiKey=DEMO_KEY&admin_id=ABC123`

 [Top](#page_top)